Adventure Time season 4: Reviews and accolades

 Mike LeChevallier of Slant Magazine awarded the fourth season of the show four stars out of five.
 In the review, LeChevallier positively complimented the show for "growing up" with its characters, and that "the show's dialogue is among the best of any current animated series."
 He concluded that the series possesses "strikingly few faults".
 Season four was the first season that was reviewed by The A.V.
 Club; reviewer Oliver Sava wrote that in its fourth year, the show "transformed into a different beast" and that it was the show's "strongest season yet".
 Each episode was graded by The A.V.
 Club with a different letter grade; the season received three C's, eight B's, and thirteen A's.

 Four of the season's episodes were nominated for Annie Awards.
-"Princess Cookie" was nominated Best Animated Television Production For Children, "The Hard Easy" was nominated for Design in an Animated Television/Broadcast Production, and "Lady & Peebles" and "Goliad" were both nominated Storyboarding in an Animated Television/Broadcast Production.
+"Princess Cookie" was nominated Best Animated Television Production For Children, "The Hard Easy" was nominated for Design in an Animated Television/Broadcast Production, and "Lady & Peebles" and "Goliad" were both nominated for Storyboarding in an Animated Television/Broadcast Production.
 None of the episodes managed to win, however.
 The episode "Card Wars" won a Golden Reel Award for Best Sound Editing: Sound Effects, Foley, Dialogue and ADR Animation in Television.